didiersmith/steve/chapters/collateral-damage.md

 Filbert looked at her, confused.

-"Only government employees," she smirked.
+"Only Commonwealth government employees," she smirked.
+"If they didn't want to die, they shouldn't have invaded my country and killed my mom."

 "What about the casino staff?"

-Annabel shrugged.
-"Conspirators in a criminal enterprise.
-Don't want to get blown up?
-Don't accept blood money."
+Stacy II shrugged.
+"Conspirators in a criminal enterprise."

-Filbert nodded, satisfied that his subordinate had fewer ethical qualms about their actions than he did.
-As it should be.
+Filbert nodded.

+Stacy II glanced at him suspiciously.
+It would be a very classic Filbert move for him to get cold feet now.

 The video finished rendering, and they clicked 'play'.
 A high definition video played of the balaclava-nerd speaking into the camera.
 In less than a minute, their avatar claimed responsibility for the attack, blamed the Commonwealth for bringing it upon themselves, and vowed further violence if they didn't immediately retreat from the islands formerly known as The Anarchy.

-"Pretty good," Annabel remarked, "but way too HD.
+"Pretty good," Stacy II remarked, "but way too HD.
 Jack up the contrast and run it through an early 2000s potato-cam filter."

 Filbert jacked up the contrast and started looking for such a filter.